jainsaarthak/rock-paper-scissors/_posts/2019-09-18-first-draft.md

 ## How does the simplest version of the game look like?

-The simplest I can figure, for a draft, is a console application.
+The simplest I can figure, for the draft version, is a console application. in which:

-* The user calls the game from the terminal
+* The user calls the game from the terminal;
-* The system shows three options (Rock, Paper and Scissors) and their respective keys
+* The system shows three options (Rock, Paper and Scissors) and their respective keys;
-* The user press one of the keys and hits enter
+* The user press one of the keys and hits enter;
 * The game replies showing the user's choice, the computer's choice and the result of the game.
 The program ends.